chornberger-c2c/chornberger-c2c/README.md

-Specialist for process automation of Open Source IT infrastructures.
+Specialist for process automation in Open Source IT infrastructures.

 Interested in all things Red Hat.